Jacinto B. Treviño: Early life

 Jacinto B. Treviño was born in Guerrero, Coahuila on 11 September 1883.
 His father was Francisco A. Trevino, a former cornel of National Guard, and his mother was Trinidad González.
 He received his primary education in Monterrey, Nuevo León, and completed his college preparatory schooling in a government high school.

 Early military career

 Treviño entered into Military Academy at Chapultepec Mexico City in 1900 and graduated 1908.
 He entered the artillery corps upon graduation.
 He did not participate in the Madero rebellion of 1911.

 Madero

-When Francisco Madero became President in November 1911, Treviño was promoted to captain and served on the President's staff.
+When Francisco I. Madero became President in November 1911, Treviño was promoted to captain and served on the President's staff.
 In 1912, he participated in the campaign to suppress the Pascual Orozco rebellion.

 Upon the conclusion of hostilities, he was assigned to the state government of Coahuila to help organize the state militia.
 In this position, he developed a close relationship with the state governor Venustiano Carranza.